sumin-Ma/GALAMOST/docs/_build/html/_sources/forcefield-bonded-dihedral.rst.txt

     - :math:`\delta` - phase shift angle ``delta`` (in radians)

     .. note::
-	    The unit of the angle parameter input in the script should be degree, and the program will convert it into radian.
+	    The dihedral angles set in script are in the unit of degree, and the program will convert them into radian automatically.

 .. py:class:: DihedralForceOplsCosine(all_info)